Tiered Anonymity on Social-Media Platforms as a Countermeasure against Deepfakes and LLM-Driven Mass Misinformation: Enforcement Challenges and Safeguards

-Implementing a tiered anonymity framework in a globally interconnected internet ecosystem presents significant enforcement challenges.
+Implementing a tiered anonymity framework in a globally interconnected internet ecosystem presents significant enforcement challenges -- large commercial platforms operating across jurisdictions may resist added verification burdens, and users might evade restrictions by migrating to less-regulated services or using technical workarounds (e.g.\ bots to artificially reset reach).
 While Reddit shows that moderation hierarchies can emerge organically, its reliance on volunteer governance is difficult to replicate on more commercial platforms like Meta, YouTube, or X. These platforms operate across multiple jurisdictions but often default to the legal norms of their home country -- typically the United States -- resulting in fragmented regulatory oversight~\cite{blochwehba2018platform}.

 To scale tiered anonymity, enforcement must be institutional, driven by governments and platforms rather than individual users.
+This coordinated institutional response is essential: voluntary self-regulation by platforms alone has thus far failed to curb disinformation, prioritizing profits over safety -- ``fundamentally self-regulation by social media platforms has failed to achieve the promised public policy benefit of improving the quality of the information ecosystem''~\cite{Hoffmann2019MarketDisinformation}.
 Governments in regions such as the EU, UK, and US already exercise regulatory authority over platforms operating within their borders.
 This authority can be extended extraterritorially, as seen with the EU's General Data Protection Regulation (GDPR), which extends obligations beyond EU borders through data adequacy requirements and reputational enforcement mechanisms~\cite{pramesti2020extraterritoriality, azzi2018gdpr}.

 In lower-regulation or infrastructure-poor jurisdictions, implementation could be supported by interoperable digital identity standards that align with GDPR principles of data minimization, purpose limitation, and secure storage.
 Public-private partnerships or open-source systems, such as the European Digital Identity (EUDI) Wallet or India's Aadhaar infrastructure (with appropriate safeguards), could provide privacy-preserving verification without broad data disclosure~\cite{larsen2023identitywallets, chowdhry2021aadhaar, wagner2021eudi}.